ARMmbed/yotta/docs/index.md

 <br>
 <a name="installing-on-linux"></a>
 ## Installing On Linux
-First install yotta's dependencies using your system's package manager, for example on Debian and Ubuntu.
+First install yotta's dependencies using your system's package manager.
 Use whatever 2.7.* python version is provided by your distribution (python 3 support is currently experimental).

+For example on Debian and Ubuntu:

 ```sh
 sudo apt-get install python-pip cmake build-essential ninja-build python-dev libffi-dev libssl-dev